Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces

 With a Kleinian surface group one also associates its quotient of $\H^3$, a quasi-Fuchsian hyperbolic 3-manifold.
-In the latter one can consider a totally convex subset, which is homeomorphic to $S \times [-1, 1]$.
-In the case of smooth strictly convex boundaries such a set (together with the ambient manifold, and hence with the Kleinian group) is uniquely determined by either the first fundamental form of the boundary, or by the third fundamental form as shown by J.-M.~Schlenker in~\cite{schlenker}.
+W.~Thurston conjectured that it is also uniquely determined by the bending lamination on the boundary of convex core.
+The realization part of this was established in~\cite{BO} by F. Bonahon and J.-P. Otal, while the uniqueness part was just recently obtained in~\cite{DS} by B.~Dular and J.-M.~Schlenker.
+In a quasi-Fuchsian hyperbolic 3-manifold one can consider a totally convex subset, which is homeomorphic to $S \times [-1, 1]$.
+In the case of smooth strictly convex boundaries such a set (together with the ambient manifold, and hence with the Kleinian group) is uniquely determined by either the first fundamental form of the boundary, or by the third fundamental form as shown by Schlenker in~\cite{schlenker}.
 The respective realization result on the first fundamental form was shown earlier by F.~Labourie in \cite{labourie}.
-These results can be considered as generalizations of the classical \emph{Weyl problem} to the case of non-trivial topology (the Weyl Problem is a smooth counterpart to Theorem~\ref{theorem: alex eucl extr}, see e.g. \cite{HH} for more information on the Weyl Problem).
+These results can be considered as generalizations of the classical \emph{Weyl Problem} to the case of non-trivial topology (the Weyl Problem is a smooth counterpart to Theorem~\ref{theorem: alex eucl extr}, see e.g. \cite{HH} for more information on it).
 The polyhedral counterparts to the results of Schlenker were recently established by the second author in~\cite{roman-dualhyp, roman-hyp}.
-It is interesting that in contrast to the flat quasi-Fuchsian case presented here, in the hyperbolic case cone-metrics may admit not so polyhedral, somewhat degenerate embeddings, which make the analysis more intricate.
+It is interesting that in contrast to the flat ``quasi-Fuchsian'' case presented here, in the hyperbolic case cone-metrics may admit not so polyhedral, somewhat degenerate embeddings, which make the analysis more intricate.
 Particularly, a hyperbolic analogue of Theorem~\ref{thmI'} is still open both in smooth and in polyhedral settings: the main progress is a related result on the realization of hyperbolic metrics without cone-singularities, which corresponds to the famous Grafting Problem, see~\cite{SW}, and see~\cite{DW} for the dual problem.
 We mention also that the recent article~\cite{CS} mixes the results of Labourie--Schlenker with the result of Bers.